paniabhisek/AlexNet/README.rst

 Turns out changing the *optimizer* didn't improve the model, instead it only slowed down training.
 Near the end of epoch 1, the top 5 accuracy again went to 1.0000.

-Final thing that I searched was `this <https://github.com/dontfollowmeimcrazy/imagenet/blob/master/tf/models/alexnet.py>`_ guy's setting of bias, where he was using ``0`` as bias for fully connected layers.
+Final thing that I searched was `his <https://github.com/dontfollowmeimcrazy/imagenet/blob/master/tf/models/alexnet.py>`_  setting of bias, where he was using ``0`` as bias for fully connected layers.
 But the paper has strictly mentionied to use 1 as biases in fully connected layers.
-Anyway I had to try.
-Guess what? the model didn't overfit, it didn't create lot of 0s after the end of graph, loss started decreasing really well, accuracies were looking nice!!
+The model didn't overfit, it didn't create lot of 0s after the end of graph, loss started decreasing really well, accuracies were looking nice!!
 I don't fully understand at the moment why the bias in fully connected layers caused the problem.
 I've created a question on `datascience.stackexchange.com <https://datascience.stackexchange.com/questions/37314/bias-of-1-in-fully-connected-layers-introduced-dying-relu-problem>`_.
 If anyone knows how the bias helped the network to learn nicely, please comment or post your answer there!
 It'll surely help me and other folks who are struggling on the same problem.

 The model has been trained for nearly 2 days.
 The top5 accuracy for validation were fluctuating between nearly 75% to 80% and top1 accuracy were fluctuating between nearly 50% to 55% at which point I stopped training.